amandavarella/navefileuploader/README.md

 The tool will:
 1. Look for `issue.json` in the current directory
 2. Create a masked version as `masked_issue.json` in the same directory

+After the tool completes:
+Go to your Nave's dashboard: `https://file.getnave.com/update/<your-dashboard-id>` and upload the `masked_issue.json`

 Or using the Python API:
 ```python